devoteamgcloud/petra/docs/quickstart.md

     -  $IMAGE_PATH
     ```

-Here, the Cloud Run service created does not require authentication as it is not supported by terraform.
-The access is managed by managing the IAM access to the bucket itself.
-The Cloud Run is deployed with all traffic allowed, you can also deploy it and allow only internal traffic but you have to make sure that it exposes a HTTPs endpoint or terraform won't pull the modules.
+Here, the created Cloud Run service does not require any authentication as it is not supported by Terraform.
+Access is managed by directly updating bucket's IAM.
+The Cloud Run is deployed with all traffic allowed but you can also restrict to internal traffic only, but in this case, you'll have to make sure that a HTTPs endpoint is exposed or Terraform won't be able to pull the modules.

 ## Pushing modules

 ### 1. Download Petractl

-Go to the [latest release page](https://github.com/devoteamgcloud/petra/releases/latest) and one of the following files depending on you OS / CPU architecure :
+Go to the [latest release page](https://github.com/devoteamgcloud/petra/releases/latest) and download one of the following files, depending on you OS / CPU architecure:

 === "MacOS"